php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 3.2.
 Requirements

-This is a collection of rules which explain how the _autoloadable class name_ can be converted into a _resource path_.
+This is a collection of rules which explain how the _autoloadable class name_ can be converted into a _mapped file name_.

 1. Each _autoloadable class name_ MUST begin with a _namespace part_, which
 MAY be followed by one or more additional _namespace parts_, and MUST end in a